 America Increases in 'Christmas Spirit' 1800's-1860's

 It was some 30 years later, in the early 1810's-1820's that changed all Christmas for America.
 Washington Irving sketches, writings, and Charles Dickens' novellas like Chimes, The Cricket on the Hearth, but especially -- you guessed it -- A Christmas Carol that became instance classics.
 A young Dickens, only 24, was suddenly internationally famous for his Christmas writings.
-He published one every year just for the holiday.
+He published a Christmas story every year just for the holiday.
 They depicted a "traditional Christmas" focused on the family and home that arguably never existed.
-Nonetheless pamphlets depicting a kind of Family-Around-the-Table Christmas were thought to be 'the ancient practice.'
-Americans as Protestants were largely ignorant of Catholic history took up the idea quickly.
-Thus, the Christmas a "[only] family time" was born.
-What's important to see here, is that there arguably has always been a stream of the American Christmas tradition that is Secular, that is, not having to do with Christ.
-By the 1820's Christmas shopping is in, a fad, it's popular.
+This missed the fact that a "traditional Christmas" was focused on Christ's Mass at the parish which poured out into joy and celebration at parish homes.
+Nonetheless, pamphlets depicting a kind of Family-Around-the-Table Christmas were thought to be 'the ancient practice.'
+Americans as mostly Protestant were largely ignorant of Catholic history and took up the idea quickly.
+Thus, the Christmas as a "[only] family time" custom was born.

 Christmas Cards, Santa Clause, Rudolph, & Romance 1870's-Today